AYelland/AstroWiki_2.0/AstroWiki Homepage.md

     If something is confusing, ask other grad students or faculty.
 You could spend a week on any question if you really wanted to, but there's no time for that.
 So to keep things moving smoothly, ask confidently and ask often.

 3. **Consider working locally.**
-    Can use this website, but can also download this vault from [this github repo](https://github.com/CianMRoche/AstroWiki/tree/main) and navigate it locally with the program [Obsidian](https://obsidian.md/).
+    You can use this website, but can also download this vault from [this github repo](https://github.com/AYelland/AstroWiki_2.0) and navigate it locally with the program [Obsidian](https://obsidian.md/).
 This has the advantage of using canvases, editing, and greater customizability, but most importantly a full text search (rather than just note titles and headings as on the website version).
 It'll probably also be a bit smoother.

-    Additionally, this allows you to use the [[Dashboard.canvas|Dashboard]] feature for tracking your progress throughout your studying experience.
-For details on how to set this up, see [[How to Use the Dashboard]]. *(For other features and tips on how to best use a local version, reach out to Alexander Yelland, [ayelland@mit.edu](mailto:ayelland@mit.edu).)*
+    Additionally, this allows you to use the [[Dashboard.canvas|Dashboard]] feature (not visible on website) for tracking your progress throughout your studying experience - a very cool feature.
+For details on how to set this up and to see a preview of the dashboard, see [[How to Use the Dashboard]]. *(For other features and tips on how to best use a local version, reach out to Alexander Yelland, [ayelland@mit.edu](mailto:ayelland@mit.edu).)*

 4. **Contribute.**
     You will find mistakes and perhaps even inconsistencies with other students' notes.
 Please fix them!
 Then you can submit a pull request on the GitHub repository linked above (best choice, requires downloading the vault in step 3), or reach out to Alexander Yelland ([ayelland@mit.edu](mailto:ayelland@mit.edu)) or Cian Roche ([roche@mit.edu](mailto:roche@mit.edu)) and we can update the notes :)